Requirements of the SERPA 1990: Work Vehicles and Transportation - Information for Employers - HE1628

 - those openings.

 These exemptions are all based on the principle that the excluded area is a person’s home, either temporarily or permanently.
-However, this does not prevent the owners or managers of these places from choosing to make this accommodation 100 percent smoke-free.
+However, this does not prevent the owners or managers of these places from choosing to make this accommodation 100 percent smokefree and vapefree.

 Ships

-Smoking is prohibited in all internal areas of a ship with the exception of individual passenger cabins and cabins occupied by sole employees or volunteers.
-The outdoor areas (eg, open deck areas) are not covered by the workplace prohibition on smoking.
+Smoking and vaping are prohibited in all internal areas of a ship with the exception of individual passenger cabins and cabins occupied by sole employees or volunteers.
+The outdoor areas (for example, open deck areas) are not covered by the workplace prohibition on smoking.

 Trains

-Smoking is prohibited in all internal areas of a train with the exception of individual passenger cabins and cabins occupied by sole employees or volunteers.
-Any outdoor areas are not covered by the workplace prohibition on smoking.
+Smoking and vaping are prohibited in all internal areas of a train, with the exception of individual passenger cabins and cabins occupied by sole employees or volunteers.
+Any outdoor areas are not covered by the workplace prohibition on smoking and vaping.

 Aircraft

-Smoking is not permitted on internal flights carrying passengers.
+Smoking and vaping are not permitted on flights carrying passengers.

 Operating taxis

-No person (including the passenger/s and driver) shall smoke at any time in an operating taxi, whether it is carrying passengers or not.
+No person (including the passenger/s and driver) shall smoke or vape at any time in an operating taxi, whether it is carrying passengers or not.
 This includes travelling between fares and waiting time.
-Drivers must smoke outside the taxi unless the taxi ceases to be an operating taxi, for example, when it is being used as a private family car.
+Drivers may only smoke or vape outside the taxi, unless the taxi ceases to be an operating taxi, for example, when it is being used as a private family car.

 Specified work vehicles

-The provision of specified work vehicles in which smoking is permitted is not mandatory, but is allowed for.
-An employer may permit smoking in a work vehicle provided that:
+The provision of specified work vehicles in which smoking and vaping is permitted is not mandatory, but is allowed for.
+An employer may permit smoking or vaping in a work vehicle provided that:

 - the public does not normally have access to the work vehicle, and

-Smoking is not permitted in passenger service vehicles (ie, buses) that carry more than 12 people.
+Smoking and vaping are not permitted in passenger service vehicles (for example, buses) that carry more than 12 people.

 Travel premises

-Smoking is prohibited in the following areas within an enclosed travel terminal:
+Smoking and vaping is prohibited in the following areas within an enclosed travel terminal:

 - booking areas